 Earlier this month I attended the Second Annual Seacoast Anxiety Symposium, “the only educational event in the area focusing on the treatment of OCD and anxiety disorders.”
 Sponsored by Mountain Valley Treatment Center, the symposium brought together an array of OCD and anxiety experts from all over New England.
-Some of those experts were highly-trained clinicians and doctors seeking to learn from their peers and network toward the greater good of disseminating evidence-based treatment.
-One of those experts, however, was of a different variety.
-You see, Kate Brett lives with OCD.
+Most of those experts were highly-trained clinicians and doctors.
+One of them, however, was an expert of a different variety.
+You see, Kate Brett knows about OCD because she lives with it.

-Part of Kate’s story was especially striking — she described meeting with a well-intentioned therapist who wanted to help, but who lacked the accurate therapeutic tools (namely, ERP and ACT) to successfully treat Kate’s OCD.
-This is a narrative I hear far too often in my own office — clients often relay stories of caring, well-meaning therapists who attempted to treat their OCD with talk therapy, relaxation techniques, breathing excercises, or logic.
+One part of Kate’s story was especially striking — she described meeting with a well-intentioned therapist who wanted to help, but who lacked the accurate therapeutic tools (namely, ERP and ACT) to successfully treat Kate’s OCD.
+This is a narrative I hear far too often in my own practice — clients relay stories of caring, well-meaning therapists who attempted to treat their OCD with talk therapy, relaxation techniques, breathing excercises, or logic.
 It only made their symptoms worse.

 The next part of Kate’s story was even more harrowing: upon meeting with a psychiatrist for a medication evaluation, Kate was told that her harm OCD thoughts indicated she was a danger to those around her and, being a mandated reporter, the doctor then called Kate’s boyfriend to alert him that Kate presented a risk to his safety.
 Essentially, the doctor confirmed Kate’s worst fear: that she was a monster capable of hurting those around her.